-the adoption of the merger agreement requires the approval of holders of a majority of the total number of shares of Cornell common stock issued and outstanding on the record date for the Cornell special meeting; and

-• the approval of an adjournment of the Cornell special meeting, if necessary, to solicit additional proxies in favor of the adoption of the merger agreement, requires the affirmative vote of holders of shares of Cornell common stock present, in person or by proxy at the Cornell special meeting, and entitled to vote on the proposal.
+the adoption of the merger agreement requires the approval of holders of a majority of the total number of shares of Cornell common stock issued and outstanding on the record date for the Cornell special meeting; and the approval of an adjournment of the Cornell special meeting, if necessary, to solicit additional proxies in favor of the adoption of the merger agreement, requires the affirmative vote of holders of shares of Cornell common stock representing a majority of the total number of shares of Cornell common stock present, in person or by proxy at the Cornell special meeting, and entitled to vote on the proposal.
 Adoption of the merger agreement by Cornell stockholders is a condition to the completion of the merger.
 Failure to Vote; Abstentions.
 If you are a Cornell stockholder, any of your shares as to which you abstain or which are not voted will have the same effect as a vote "AGAINST" the proposal to approve the merger agreement and a vote "AGAINST" approving an adjournment of the Cornell special meeting.
 For more information regarding the effect of abstentions, a failure to vote or a broker non-vote, see "The Cornell Special Meeting - Votes Required to Approve Cornell Proposals" beginning on page 93.